Values Clarification - Why Is It Important?

 These are just two examples of values you may or may not relate to.
 You undoubtedly have your own values and motivations that you could add to the list.
 How do you respond when your values are challenged?
 Could they be influencing your feelings and behaviours in ways that aren't conducive to a positive working environment?"

-While therapy can help with the above, I am all for free and self-led alternatives, if you feel able to give the time and effort to it, and be accountable to progress through the process of your own volition.
-Based on the above information, I have taken two routes personally, which I can recommend:
+While therapy can help with the above, I am all for free and self-led alternatives, if you feel able to give the time and effort to it, here are a few routes which I can personally recommend:

-1. Head to this FREE website, and take yourself through the process, using the very handy guided process, with worksheets and useful information to help you along the way: Life Values Inventory
+1. Head to this FREE website, Life Values Inventory and take yourself through the process, using the very handy guided process, with worksheets and useful information to help you along the way.

-If you'd like to talk about any of the above, or book a session to progress with Option 2, above, don't hesitate to contact Happy Citta for a chat!
+If you'd like to talk about any of the above, or book a session to progress with Option 3, above, don't hesitate to contact me, Katy, at Happy Citta for a chat!

 Add comment